🍷

 • The Yountville Paradise Block holds 25 acres of old-vine Cabernet Sauvignon planted in 1959, documented as the largest old-vine Cabernet block in Napa Valley

-• The winery transitioned to solar power in 2006 and simultaneously rebranded from Grgich Hills Cellar to Grgich Hills Estate when it committed to 100% estate-grown production
+• The winery transitioned to solar power and committed to 100% estate-grown production in 2006, and rebranded from Grgich Hills Cellar to Grgich Hills Estate in 2007

-• Mike Grgich, inducted into the Vintners Hall of Fame in 2008, died on December 13, 2023, at the age of 100; his daughter Violet assumed co-ownership and continues as President and CEO
+• Mike Grgich (1923-2023) was inducted into the Vintners Hall of Fame in 2008; his daughter Violet assumed co-ownership and continues as President and CEO

 📜Born on the Fourth of July: The Founding Story